 What is the FAFSA?

-- At UNC Charlotte, the FAFSA is the only application required for Federal, State, or Institutional grants, work-study or loans for Fall and Spring term financial aid.
+- At Charlotte, the FAFSA is the only application required for Federal, State, or Institutional grants, work-study or loans for fall and spring term financial aid

-- You will need your parent/guardian’s income tax information to complete the FAFSA.
+- For dependent students, you will need your parent/guardian’s income tax information to complete the FAFSA

 In order to be eligible for any form of federal, state, or institutional financial aid, you must fulfill the following requirements: